zzzprojects/docs/eval-expression.net/pages/documentations/eval-execute.md

 {% include component-try-it.html href='https://dotnetfiddle.net/BBJ4Ut' %}

 In short, you can execute any C# code at runtime that you usually write in Visual Studio.
-Or even simpler, this is the equivalent in the C# language of the JavaScript `eval` method.

 ## C# Execute Method